-The project demonstrated the value of our recommendations, and also the positive impact that a structured, focused language programme can have on the ability of primary school children to gain English language skills
+The project demonstrated the value of our recommendations, and also the positive impact that a structured, focused language programme can have on the ability of primary school children to gain English language skills.

-Improving Teacher Training at an Elementary Level
+Improving teacher training at an elementary level

+Jeonju University

-Client: Jeonju University Country: South Korea
+South Korea

-Jeonju University in South Korea used the Teaching Knowledge Test (TKT) from Cambridge English Language Assessment to improve the professionalism and English language competence of local elementary school teachers.
+Jeonju University in South Korea used the Teaching Knowledge Test (TKT) from Cambridge Assessment English to improve the professionalism and English language competence of local elementary school teachers.

 Jeonju University incorporated TKT into its Intensive English Teacher Training Programme (IETTP).
-This five-month training course ran three times a year, and used a curriculum designed to improve elementary teachers' English communicative competence, instructional skills and teaching strategies, as well as enhance their autonomy, morality and creativity.
-All teachers entering the programme around 30 per session - were in-service teachers employed by the Jeollabukdo Office of Education in south-west Korea.
+This fivemonth training course ran three times a year, and used a curriculum designed to improve elementary teachers' English communicative competence, instructional skills and teaching strategies, as well as enhance their autonomy, morality and creativity.
+All teachers entering the programme - around 30 per session - were inservice teachers employed by the Jeollabukdo Office of Education in south-west Korea.
 All participants were asked to provide evidence of their English proficiency before the course began.

 TKT is a modular course specifically designed to boost skills and confidence among teachers of English.
-As TKT can be customised to meet the needs of local teaching environments, Jeonju

-University used three online TKT modules to improve the quality of its teacher training, and thereby encouraged greater professionalism among the country's teachers, goals which reflected the aspirations of the Korean Government's national educational strategy.

-The TKT modules incorporated within the IETTP were used in combination with off-line training sessions, thereby allowing participants to simultaneously broaden their teaching experience while working towards an internationally recognised qualification.
-Starting from 2011, when TKT was first used within the IETTP, over 500 modules were taken by course participants who subsequently reported improvements in both their teaching skills and English language ability.
+As TKT can be customised to meet the needs of local teaching environments, Jeonju University used three online TKT modules to improve the quality of its teacher training, and thereby encouraged greater professionalism among the country's teachers, goals which reflected the aspirations of the Korean Government's national educational strategy.
+The TKT modules incorporated within the IETTP were used in combination with offline training sessions, thereby allowing participants to simultaneously broaden their teaching experience while working towards an internationally recognised qualification.
+Starting from 2011, when TKT was first used within the IETTP, over 500 modules were taken by course participants, who subsequently reported improvements in both their teaching skills and English language ability.